 This is site is "dedicated to the literature and philately of polar regions and to a lesser extent to non-polar philately."
 Has an extensive and useful section on Frank Hurley and collections around the world with Hurley material.

-The Endurance Obituaries, or at least ones somewhat similar to what was on the Visitandlearn website and created by the same person (John Mann), now appear to reside at
+The Endurance Obituaries, or at least ones somewhat similar to what was on the Visitandlearn website and created by the same person (John Mann), now appear to reside at http://www.enduranceobituaries.co.uk/obituariessummary.htm [Last checked: 4 January 2014]

 This is much more than just a site with a Shackleton focus.
 Among other things there's information on: Water and Oceans; Antarctica's Future; Antarctic Diet; Hydrographic Surveying; Polar Clothing; Ice, Ice & more Ice; Discovery & Exploration; Ernest Shackleton; Poles Apart; Southern Ocean Life; Latitude and Longitude; Seasons; About Endurance; Endurance Obituaries; Weather; Antarctic Treaty; Volcanoes; Ice Sheet History; and so on.
 Among the most interesting sections is the Endurance Obituaries.
 Lots of biographical information on members of the Endurance expedition.
 Particularly interesting: what happened to the members in later life.

-This is a lengthy portion of the Glasgow Digital Library website and is, in fact, an 'e-book' version of Scotland and the Antarctic by James A. Goodlad which was produced by the Royal Geographical Society in 2003 "to celebrate the achievements of hte Scottish oceanographer and polar explorer William Speirs Bruce and to mark the centenary of the voyage of S.Y.
+This is a lengthy portion of the Glasgow Digital Library website and is, in fact, an 'e-book' version of Scotland and the Antarctic by James A. Goodlad which was produced by the Royal Geographical Society in 2003 "to celebrate the achievements of the Scottish oceanographer and polar explorer William Speirs Bruce and to mark the centenary of the voyage of S.Y.
 Scotia, the research ship of Bruce's Scottish National Antarctic Expedition of 1902-04."
 The book itself is 118pp.

 Very useful.